MoE appoints, transfers Quality Assurance & Standards Officers nationwide

 Teachers protest scoresheets for TSC recruitment

-Also moved is Peter Ogada, who was in charge of QUASO Nyandarua County; he has been reassigned to the regional director position at QUASO.
+Also moved is Peter Ogada, who was in charge of QASO Nyandarua County; he has been reassigned to the regional director office for new duties.

-The Ministry also promoted Elijah Bii from a sub-county in Nakuru County to Regional Director in charge of Central.
+The Ministry also promoted Alex Bii from a sub-county in Nakuru County to Regional Director in charge of Central.
+It is also understood that Ruiru Sub-county QASO (SCQASO) has been moved to Jogoo House to take up new responsibilities.

-Education News also learned that Oda Oyalo, who has been the Sub-County QUASO officer in Butere, Kakamega County, has been moved to the Regional Director’s Office in Kakamega County.
+Education News also learned that Oda Oyola, who has been the Sub-County QASO officer in Butere, Kakamega County, has been moved to the Regional Director’s Office in Kakamega County.

 The changes come after a number of transfers of County Directors by MoE, which has seen some other County Directors of Education demoted.